phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 Through advanced cargo features such as [workspaces](#creating-a-workspace), [build scripts](#using-the-diskimagebuilder), and [artifact dependencies](#adding-an-artifact-dependency), we created a nice build system that can bring us directly from source code to a running QEMU instance using a single command.

 We also started to look into frame buffers and [screen output](#screen-output).
-In the next post, we will continue with this and learn how to draw shapes and render text.
+In the [next post], we will continue with this and learn how to draw shapes and render text.

+[next post]: @/edition-3/posts/03-screen-output/index.md